Add TCP/IP stack to STM32

 - cellular modems

 Mongoose provides built-in drivers for common embedded networking hardware, making it easy to bring up connectivity and build web-based device interfaces.
+See full list of built-in drivers.

 In particular, Mongoose includes drivers for STM32 microcontrollers with a built-in Ethernet MAC.
 The Nucleo-H723ZG uses its internal Ethernet MAC, so enable the STM32 Ethernet driver in mongoose_config.h: